dankamongmen/scblockchain/doc/block-format.md

 ### Version 0 block data

-A table of 32-bit offsets, one per transaction.
+A table of 32-bit offsets, one per transaction (*txcount* from the header).

 ```
  0                   1                   2                   3